jstrt/jstrt/README.md

 To me, good development is less about flashy features and more about thoughtful improvements that quietly make life easier.
 I'm driven by curiosity, real-world feedback, and the belief that small changes can have a big impact.

 ---
+## 🌍 A Developer Who Travels

+I’ve had the chance to explore different corners of the world — not just to visit, but to observe how people live, think, and interact with technology.

+🇷🇺 🇫🇷 🇮🇹 🇨🇭 🇨🇿 🇭🇺 🇵🇱 🇷🇴 🇦🇺 🇰🇭 🇹🇼

+Each place offered a new way of thinking.
+These experiences continue to shape how I build:
+with empathy, simplicity, and an open mind.

+Whether I’m designing a user interface or simplifying a process, I always ask:
+**“Would this feel intuitive to someone from a different background?”**

+To me, great development starts with listening — across cultures, across screens.

+---